 • Modular, robust and scalable architecture.

-• Flexible & Configurable Tariff & Services.
+• Flexible & Configurable Tariffs & Services.

 Sign-t

-Operators from more than a dozen countries in Europe, Middle East, Asia Pacific and Africa are integrating the OCS in their networks, and increasingly more are welcoming the product now its time to add other elements which are very crucial from future prospective to give new shape / definition to convergence.
-This is my own thought process on the basis of reading from google and work experience from last decade plus.
+Conclusion : There’s no single answer to this without end-to-end architectural analysis.
+Let us open a discussion on this and build some intelligence around it.
+To date, the telecom industry has witnessed overwhelming success through commercial applications of the OCS.
+Operators from more than a dozen countries in Europe, Middle East, Asia Pacific and Africa are integrating the OCS in their networks, and increasingly more are welcoming the product Now its time to add other elements, which are crucial from future perspective, to give new shape and definition to convergence.
+This is my own thought process on the basis of reading from google and work experience from last decade or so.

 ====================== About the Author =================================

-Read about Author at : About Me
+Read about the author at : About Me

 FacebookPage Twitter ContactMe LinkedinPage ==========================================================================

-Posted by V Sharma
+By V Sharma

 Leave a Reply